 From the cellular view in zoology to the worldwide lens of art history, the College of Arts and Sciences encompasses a wide array of educational, creative, scholarly, and research enterprises.

 We are the academic heart of the University, serving students across the institution and advancing understanding in the arts, humanities, natural sciences, and social sciences.
-Through core academic classes as well as our diverse degree programs, our undergraduate students improve their critical thinking skills, participate in hands-on learning experiences, and develop life skills that will help them achieve success both in their careers and in their communities.
+Through core academic classes as well as our diverse degree programs, WSU undergraduate students improve their critical thinking skills, participate in hands-on learning experiences, and develop life skills that will help them achieve success both in their careers and in their communities.

 Our graduate students are part of the next generation of innovators in education, business, research, and government.
 Rigorous and intensive training enhances their disciplinary expertise and prepares them to take on leadership roles across the state and around the world.